G.I. Joe: The Rise of Cobra: Plot

-In the near future, weapons master James McCullen has created a nanotech-based weapon—nanomites designed to devour metal and other materials, capable of destroying anything from tanks to cities.
-The nanobots can only be stopped by activating the kill switch.
-His company M.A.R.S. sells four warheads to NATO, and NATO troops led by American soldiers Duke and Ripcord deliver the warheads.
-Their convoy is ambushed by the Baroness, whom Duke recognizes to be his ex-fiancée Ana Lewis.
-Duke and Ripcord are rescued by Scarlett, Snake Eyes, Breaker, and Heavy Duty.
+Weapons master James McCullen has created a nanotech-based weapon—nanobots that can devour any non-organic materials.
+His company M.A.R.S. sells four warheads to NATO, and American soldiers Duke and Ripcord are tasked to deliver the warheads.
+En route, their convoy is ambushed by the Baroness, whom Duke recognizes to be his ex-fiancée Ana Lewis, before they are rescued by G.I.
+Joe operatives: Scarlett, Snake Eyes, Breaker, and Heavy Duty.
 They take the warheads to The Pit, G.I.
-Joe's command center in Egypt, and upon arriving, rendezvous with the head of the G.I.
-Joe Team, General Hawk.
-Hawk takes command of the warheads and excuses Duke and Ripcord, only to be convinced to let them join his group, after Duke reveals that he knows the Baroness.
+Joe's command center in Egypt, and meets the G.I.
+Joe leader, General Hawk.
+Hawk takes command of the warheads and relieves Duke and Ripcord, only to be convinced to let them join his group, after Duke reveals that he knows the Baroness.

 McCullen is revealed to be using the same nanotechnology to build an army of soldiers with the aid of the Doctor, planning on using the warheads to cause worldwide panic and bring about a new world order.
 Using a tracking device, McCullen locates the G.I.
 Joe base and sends Storm Shadow and the Baroness to retrieve the warheads, with assistance from Zartan.

 Storm Shadow and the Baroness retrieve the warheads and take them to Baron DeCobray, the Baroness's husband, for him to weaponize in his particle accelerator; after he reluctantly does this, DeCobray is killed by Storm Shadow.
 Making their way to Paris, the Joes pursue the Baroness and Storm Shadow, but they launch one of the missiles.
-The missile hits the Eiffel Tower, destroying it and some of the surrounding area before Duke hits the kill switch.
-He is captured and taken to McCullen's base under the Arctic.
+The missile hits the Eiffel Tower, destroying it and some of the surrounding area before Duke leaps onto the Cobra's aircraft and hits the kill switch, in the process allowing himself to be captured and taken to McCullen's base under the Arctic.